caetera/FlashIDA/Installation.md

   2. Log into Almanac agent on the instrument computer
   3. Open **About Tune** menu in Tune software: Settings -> About Tune
   4. In a dropdown menu of **License** button select **Get API License**
-  5. Read and acept icense agreement and then generate E-Token
+  5. Read and acept license agreement and then generate E-Token
-  6. The generated E-Token will be sent to the e-mail address you use to register Almanac agent
+  6. The generated E-Token will be sent to the e-mail address you used to register Almanac agent
-  7. Copy E-Token to the activation form and once the license is received activate the license.
+  7. Copy E-Token to the activation form and once the license is received activate it.

 ## Building FlashIDA tool